History of longitude: Land and sea

-To compensate for longitude uncertaintly, navigators have sometimes relied on their accurate knowledge of latitude.
+To compensate for longitude uncertainty, navigators have sometimes relied on their accurate knowledge of latitude.
 They would sail to the latitude of their destination, then sail toward it along a line of constant latitude, known as running down a westing (if westbound, easting otherwise).
 However, the latitude line was usually slower than the most direct or most favorable route, extending the voyage by days or weeks and increasing the risk of short rations, scurvy, and starvation.

 A famous longitude-error disaster occurred in April 1741.
 George Anson, commanding HMS Centurion, was rounding Cape Horn east to west.
-Believing himself past the Cape, he headed north straight into land.
+Believing himself past the Cape, he turned to the north but soon found himself headed straight towards land.
 A particularly strong easterly current had put him well to the east of his dead-reckoning position, and he had to resume his westerly course for several days.
 When finally past the Horn, he headed north for the Juan Fernández Islands to take on supplies for his crew, many of whom were sick with scurvy.
 On reaching the latitude of Juan Fernández, he did not know whether the islands were to the east or west, and spent 10 days sailing first eastwards and then westwards before finally reaching the islands.
 During this time over half of the ship's company died of scurvy.